rahulgopinath/rahulgopinath.github.io/_posts/haskelltricks/2011-08-24-haskellenv-tricks.md

 let g:ScreenShellTerminal = 'xterm'
 ~~~

-Fire up vim and edit any Haskell file.
-If everything went well, You will be able to fire up a second terminal with the ghci started up by typing " ,. " where "," is the leader we added in the first line.
-Next you can load the current file by typing ,<
+Fire up *vim* and edit any *Haskell* file.
+If everything went well, You will be
+able to start a second terminal with the *ghci* started up by typing " ,. "
+where "," is the leader we added in the first line.
+You can load the
+current file by typing ",<"

-You can also highlight a portion of text using the vim visual command "v" and type ctrl-c ctrl-c to evaluate it.
-Typing ctrl-c ctrl-t will return its type instead.
+Highlight a portion of text using the *vim* visual command "v"

+* Use *Ctrl-c Ctrl-c* to evaluate the selected region.
+* Use *Ctrl-c Ctrl-t* to view the type of the selection.

 You can also query the current word under cursor in hoogle by typing ,h

-Adding more functionalities is just a matter of editing the ~/.vim/after/ftplugin/haskell.vim file.
+Adding other functionalities is just a matter of editing the `~/.vim/after/ftplugin/l?haskell.vim` file.